 Improving Surgical Treatment Approaches

 Surgeons continue to research which surgical treatment options are best for mesothelioma patients.
 Pleural mesothelioma, in particular, is surrounded by controversy.
 Many surgeons across the nation are divided on whether extrapleural pneumonectomy (EPP) or pleurectomy with decortication (P/D) is the best approach.
 As a result, surgeons continue to carefully document their techniques, outcomes and predictions for the future.

 In addition, not all patients are candidates for surgical intervention.
 Both EPP and P/D are significant operations, which carry high risks and require lengthy recovery times.
 Research into surgical techniques is likely to continue until a definitive cure for mesothelioma is discovered.

-Cancer researchers continue to review and improve existing surgical approaches to mesothelioma, including Dr. David Sugarbaker’s trimodal approach.
+Cancer researchers continue to review and improve existing surgical approaches to mesothelioma, including the late Dr. David Sugarbaker’s trimodal approach.
 While a combination of surgery, chemotherapy and radiation therapy have extended the lives of many mesothelioma patients, the overall long-term survival rates are still staggeringly low and leave significant room for improvement.

 As new treatments like immunotherapy show promising results in clinical trials, their role is also being considered within existing comprehensive surgical approaches.
 Some researchers believe that the cure for certain types of mesothelioma has been discovered and just need treatments to be combined in the right way.